 Nos.
-95 to 99 Streatham High Road - Sunnyhill Road to Shrubbery Road.
+95 to 99 Streatham High Road - Sunnyhill Road to Shrubbery Road

-These buildings stand immediately opposite the Hobgoblin Public House, formally called the-White Lion.
-No. 95 is a Victorian building with a later shop from while Nos.
+These buildings stand immediately opposite the White Lion.
+No. 95 is a Victorian building with a later shop front while Nos.
 97-99 are single storey shops fronting older late 18th or early 19th century two storey buildings.
 The buildings have stucco cornices along their parapets and stucco window surrounds.
 In the 1920's this was a branch of Boots the chemist and later John Collier, the Fifty-Shilling Taylor.
-The shop front has recently been remodelled as a furnishing store.
+The shop front was remodelled during the late 20th century and now has a particularly inappropriate oversized fascia.